Joseph-Essa/Automated-Object-Detection/README.md

 ## Features

-Develop and application for musical instruments:
+Develop and application for Detect Objects:

 - The program Select 5 to 10 different objects and train a Random Forest to detect them.